We offer Breakfast club from 7.30am each day. See here for more information

 Signing children in and out during the school day

 Parents should come to the office if children are brought late to school or picked up early (e.g. for unavoidable appointments, such as ballet exams or hospital appointments).
-The office will then sign the children in or out so our fire records are up to date.
+The office will ensure that the parents sign children either in or out of school using the Inventry system in the school reception area.

 Parents in school (entry to school site and signing in)